robin99huang/The-Destructive-Power-of-Upward-Managing-Executives/A Cautionary Tale from an Open Source Company.md

-*A reflection on management risks in open source business*，Beware of Upward-Managing Executives and Their Organizational Damage
+*A reflection on management risks in open source business*，beware of Upward-Managing Executives and Their Organizational Damage

 ## Background